Jonesbilly1/m2x-ruby/README.md

 Additional labels for pre-release and build metadata are available as extensions to the `MAJOR.MINOR.PATCH` format.

+**Note**: the client version does not necessarily reflect the version used in the AT&T M2X API.

 ## License

 This gem is delivered under the MIT license.
 See [LICENSE](LICENSE) for the terms.